 Concentration Electives (Major): Candidates take six hours of masters-level course work in the field of concentration.
-Students admitted to the program with an M.Div.
+Students admitted to the program with a M.Div.
 GPA less than 3.0 must take nine hours of coursework in the field of concentration.

 IND 7580 Guided Reading: Candidates work with the supervisory professor to complete IND 7580 Th.M.
 Guided Reading.
-Normally guided reading is completed prior to enrollment for guided research.
+Normally Guided Reading is completed prior to enrollment for Guided Research.

-IND 7581 Guided Research: In the place of the normal Th.M. thesis, students in the nonthesis program must complete an acceptable research paper under the supervision of the supervisory professor.
-The title, outline and research methodology must be approved by the supervisory professor at least by the beginning of the final semester prior to graduation, and the student's final draft must be delivered to the professor no later than 45 days prior to graduation.
-This paper is to be 40-60 pages in length and must follow seminary standards (Turabian) in format and style.
-The Th.M. [non-thesis] handbook has further details.
+IND 7581 Guided Research: In the place of the normal Th.M.
+Thesis, students in the Non-Thesis program must complete an acceptable research paper under the supervision of the supervisory professor.
+The title, outline, and research methodology must be approved by the supervisory professor at least by the beginning of the final semester prior to graduation, and the student's final draft must be delivered to the professor no later than 45 days prior to graduation.
+This paper is to be 40 - 60 pages in length and must follow Seminary standards (Turabian) in format and style.
+The Th.M.
+[Non-Thesis] Handbook has further details.
 The paper, when graded by the supervisory professor, will be revised and fully corrected and approved by the supervisory professor, then certified by the library staff before being copied on thesis-quality paper.
 Finally, four copies will be delivered to the library for binding no later than 15 days prior to graduation.